JonasLopez/Hedgemony/README.md

-# Hedgemony
-Maze: Problem Statement
+# Maze Problem

+## statement of problem
-What is the boolean value of the statement "Is it possible to get from the starting position to a goal?"
+What is the Boolean value of the statement "it is possible to get from the starting position to treasure"?
-If it is possible, then how can we... v(0)
 ...
 ...
 ...